markusmauch/homeassistant-addons/solix2mqtt/README.md

 ### Version 1.2

 - Configuration parameter mqtt_host has been replaced by mqtt_uri.
-So it is now possible __and required__ to also specify the protocol and port.
+So it is now possible to specify a URI (https://datatracker.ietf.org/doc/html/rfc3986).